finchproffe/CloudPlayer/README.md

 Hello!
-Install all fonts and use ffmpeg.exe (in repo)
+Install all fonts and copy ffmpeg.exe to folder with fonts, py file (in repo) FinchProffe2025